Stemscript

 Numbers

-Numbers are double-precision floating point numbers plus a unit.
+Numbers are double-precision floating point combined with a unit.
 Numbers without a unit have null as a unit.

 Example number literals